bradleyhop/bradleyhop.github.io/wikiSearchApp/README.md

 fontawesome dependencies are current.
 The site is now more accessible by providing aria-labels and titles for all elements that require them.

-The most challening aspect of this refactor was finding the parameters to get the information the from Wikimedia API.
+One of the most challenging aspect of this refactor was finding the parameters to get the information from the Wikimedia API.
 Originally, the `action=opensearch` parameter would return an extract from the Wikipedia article; [this is no longer the case and now returns an array of empty strings instead.](https://phabricator.wikimedia.org/T241437) Using this issue tracker as a place to start, I found the parameters that I needed using the Wikimedia [API Sandbox.](https://en.wikipedia.org/wiki/Special:ApiSandbox#action=query&titles=Main%20Page&prop=revisions&rvprop=content&format=jsonfm)